Proposal to construct the dark-matter-only counterpart of the observed universe combining weak lensing and baryon censuses

 The contributions from stars and stellar remnants $f_*b_*$ and neutral hydrogen $f_\mHI b_\mHI$ are subdominant.
 Given that $f_* +f_\mHI \sim 0.1$ and $b_*, b_\mHI \gtrsim 1$, neglecting these components would introduce a systematic bias at the $\gtrsim 1\%$ level.
 This shift is negligible in the previous surveys, but exceeds the statistical limit in LSST-like surveys.
-As argued in Ref.~\cite{zhou2025fast} in the context of a cosmological Cavendish experiment, both $f_*b_*$ and $f_\mHI b_\mHI$ would be measured precisely with galaxy surveys and 21cm surveys.
-We refer the readers to Ref.~\cite{zhou2025fast} for a detailed discussion.
-Together with Ref.~\cite{zhou2025fast}, the combination of weak lensing, galaxy surveys, and localized FRBs sheds light on both gravitational and baryonic physics.
+As argued in Ref.~\cite{zhou2026cavendish} in the context of a cosmological Cavendish experiment, both $f_*b_*$ and $f_\mHI b_\mHI$ would be measured precisely with galaxy surveys and 21cm surveys.
+We refer the readers to Ref.~\cite{zhou2026cavendish} for a detailed discussion.
+Together with Ref.~\cite{zhou2026cavendish}, the combination of weak lensing, galaxy surveys, and localized FRBs sheds light on both gravitational and baryonic physics.

 {\bf Discussions and conclusions.--} In summary, we derive a generic relation that maps the observed matter density field to its DMO counterpart.
 Its implementation in observations will be realized by multiple probes, including weak lensing, galaxy surveys, and localized FRBs.
 The relation is validated to be accurate at better than $1\%$ level for scales $k<1\kunit$ across the redshift range $0<z<3$, and enables the field-level corrections of baryonic effects independent of modeling baryon physics.
-This will recover information in the non-linear regime obscured by baryonic physics, and significantly enhance the constraining power of weak lensing cosmology.
+This will recover information in the non-linear regime obscured by baryonic physics, and significantly enhance the constraining power of weak lensing cosmology. { Nevertheless, our methodology implicitly supposes that only the matter components is clustered, so it is not directly applicable to scenarios involving clustered dark energy.
+Its observational implementation of Eq.~(\ref{equ:fb_esti}) also assumes that the effective gravitational constant of light propagation is equivalent to that governing matter dynamics, which may not hold for specific classes of modified gravity models.
+Extensions to accommodate these scenarios require additional ingredients and are reserved for future work. }